 Full TitleAG120-221-C-001: A Phase 1, Multicenter, Open-Label, Safety Study of AG-120 or AG-221 in Combination with Induction Therapy and Consolidation Therapy in Patients with Newly Diagnosed Acute Myeloid Leukemia with an IDH1 and/or IDH2 Mutation

 The standard treatment for acute myeloid leukemia (AML) may include induction chemotherapy (delivered daily, in the hospital) for several weeks to get rid of as many leukemia cells as possible, followed by consolidation therapy (also delivered in the hospital over several cycles) to eliminate any remaining leukemia cells.
-In this study, researchers are studying the safety of the investigational drug AG-120 when given with induction and consolidation chemotherapy in patients newly diagnosed with AML who have IDH1 gene mutations.
+In this study, researchers are studying the safety of the drug ivosidenib (AG-120) when given with induction and consolidation chemotherapy in patients newly diagnosed with AML who have IDH1 gene mutations.
 They also want to find the highest dose of the investigational drug AG-221 that can be given with chemotherapy in patients who have IDH2 mutations.

 To be eligible for this study, patients must meet several criteria, including but not limited to the following:

 - Patients must have AML and a mutation in the IDH1 or IDH2 genes.

 - Patients may not have received prior treatment for AML.

 - Patients must be able to walk and do routine activities for more than half of their normal waking hours.

 - This study is for patients age 18 and older.

 For more information and to inquire about eligibility for this study, please contact Dr. Eytan Stein at 212-639-3314.